-I like Apple products, I like the way they look, I like the way they work, I like my MacBook Pro slightly more than I like some people.
-But even as a committed Apple lover surely I am justified in questioning whether the iOS 13.2 breast binder wearing ‘merperson’ emoji could be just a step too far into semiotic solipsism?
+I like Apple products, I like the way they look, I like the way they work, but, even as a committed Apple lover surely I am justified in questioning whether the iOS 13.2 breast binder wearing ‘merperson’ emoji could be just a step too far into semiotic solipsism?

 Increasingly popular with ‘trans’ and ‘non-binary’ identifying women and girls; breast binders are designed to flatten breasts to create an ‘androgynous’ levelled appearance.
 Breast binders help obscure female secondary sexual characteristics in order to better present as anything other than female.